Skip to content

 Runtime detections + remediation

-The AI we use to defend you is held to the same eval discipline as the detections we ship.
-Models are pinned per detection, evaluated before promotion, escalated by documented rule, and rolled back through git when they regress.
+The AI we use to defend you is held to the same eval discipline as the detections we ship — and it is deliberately not one model.
+Detection rotates across a roster of pinned LLMs because variety is coverage: every model has blind spots, and they are different blind spots.
+Each model in the roster is pinned per detection, evaluated before promotion, escalated by documented rule, and rolled back through git when it regresses.

 Model and prompt version pin appear in every evidence pack.